What You Must Know About PACE Financing

 PACE financing is available for hundreds of home improvement projects and products

-PACE financing was created with one goal in mind – to bringing to market an affordable home improvement financing option that allowed all homeowners, even those who did not fit in the box for traditional financing options, to finance their eligible home improvement projects with a competitive fixed interest rate and long-repayment terms.
+PACE financing was created with one goal in mind – to bring to market an affordable home improvement financing option that allowed all homeowners, even those who did not fit in the box for traditional financing options, to finance their eligible home improvement projects with a competitive fixed interest rate and long-repayment terms.
 Today, homeowners can use the PACE program to finance hundreds of projects and products, including but not limited to:

 - Windows and doors